 31 Pages Posted: 24 Aug 2017 Last revised: 6 Jun 2018

 Date Written: August 21, 2017

-This article analyses Big Data strategies in markets with network effects.
-An incumbent firm can abuse its market dominance by implementing a Big Data strategy that “shrouds” data collection.
-Thereby, only “sophisticated” consumers realize that data is collected and that it yields a dis-utility due to the infringement of privacy while “naive” consumers fail to understand this.
-Shrouded data collection only emerges after both, sophisticates and naives, joined the incumbent network in a first stage.
+This article analyses Big Data strategies with network effects.
+An incumbent network can abuse its market dominance by implementing a Big Data strategy that “shrouds” data collection.
+Thereby, only “sophisticated” consumers understand that data collection yields a dis-utility while “naive” consumers do not.
+Shrouding only emerges after both, sophisticates and naives joined the incumbent network in the first place.
 This guarantees that naives become locked-in.
-Subsequent market entry by a network that does not collect data therefore fails, as the naives’ inertia keeps sophisticates, too, from switching.
-Hence, the incumbent remains dominant.
-Surprisingly, multihoming exacerbates abusive data collection showing the limits of competition in preventing abusive Big Data strategies.
+Subsequent market entry by a network that does not collect data fails, as the naives’ inertia keeps sophisticates, too, from switching.
+Surprisingly, multihoming exacerbates data collection showing that competition cannot prevent abusive Big Data strategies.

 Keywords: Big Data, Antitrust, Consumer Protection, Excess Inertia, Bounded Rationality